Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Introduction

-This paper aims to develop techniques that automatically articulate cases where the information captured in these datasets could make unsupervised techniques trace links ineffectively; therefore, resulting in erroneous predictions.
-For example, consider a situation where a development team needs to assess the impact of incoming new requirements.
-How should practitioners proceed if we assume they are unfamiliar with the code-based components of the system under analysis?
-Practitioners most likely will start by reading the associated documentation (\ie code comments) to \textit{trace} the functionality between requirements and code.
-Nonetheless, \textit{what if requirements are poorly written?
-Or what if certain areas of the source code are not completely documented or obfuscated?} Likely, the traceability process --- practitioners would undertake to understand the impact of the new requirements --- would be cumbersome and inefficient.
-We aim to use information science and automated traceability to identify potential artifacts that might negatively contribute to the understandability of a given system.
+This paper develops techniques that automatically articulate the cases in which the information captured by industrial datasets causes unsupervised methods to trace links ineffectively, resulting in erroneous predictions that propagate into downstream engineering activities.
+Consider, for example, a development team that must assess the impact of incoming new requirements ahead of a release.
+How should practitioners proceed if they are unfamiliar with the code-based components of the system under analysis?
+They will most likely begin by reading the associated documentation (\ie code comments) to \textit{trace} the functionality between requirements and code.
+Yet \textit{what happens if requirements are poorly written?
+Or if certain areas of the source code are not completely documented or are obfuscated?} The traceability process --and, by extension, the impact-assessment task it supports-- becomes cumbersome, inefficient, and a source of operational risk.
+Our aim is to use information science together with automated traceability to identify the artifacts that most degrade system understandability in such industrial workflows.

-By assuming that \textit{data} is the central aspect of learning theory, we can claim insufficient or poorly treated data is a deficiency reflected in the effectiveness of unsupervised algorithms \cite{bishop_deep_2024}.
-Unfortunately, information retrieval techniques and -more generally- unsupervised models cannot always guarantee that any \textit{predicted} trace link is reliable.
-Because a data-dependent gap exists among software artifacts, unsupervised traceability is a difficult and error-prone task.
-Consequently, \textit{bridging the traceability research gap is infeasible under the assumption that data is poorly structured or of low quality}.
-Traceability research requires efficient statistical approaches that quantify how \textit{reliable} predicted trace links may be.
+Treating \textit{data} as the central aspect of learning theory, insufficient or poorly curated data is a deficiency that is directly reflected in the effectiveness of unsupervised algorithms~\cite{bishop_deep_2024}.
+Unfortunately, neither IR techniques nor, more generally, unsupervised models can guarantee that a \textit{predicted} trace link is reliable enough to be acted on in production.
+Because there is a data-dependent gap among software artifacts, unsupervised traceability remains a difficult and error-prone task in industrial deployments.
+Consequently, \textit{bridging the traceability research gap is infeasible under the assumption that the data is poorly structured or of low quality}.
+Traceability practice therefore requires efficient statistical approaches that quantify how \textit{reliable} predicted trace links actually are before they are surfaced to engineers, auditors, or release tooling.